 In the table below, you can see where to find some of the most popular gemstones in Montana, and further down, we will get even into more details concerning these specimens:

 Rubies are found in the western and southern portions of Montana, and this gemstone is often found alongside Montana sapphires.
-Some of the best places to find rubies in Montana include the Rock Creek, Granite county, Red Rock Mine, or the Missouri River.
+Some of the best places to find rubies in Montana include Rock Creek, Granite county, Red Rock Mine, and the Missouri River.

 Plenty of washed-off gravels in stream deposits contain sapphires, and Montana is known as the best state in the U.S. for sapphire findings, with over 15 sites where this gemstone can be found.